 Since 1982, real property in Texas has been subject to a local property tax administered at the local-taxing-jurisdiction level.
 CADs are tasked with appraising real property for ad valorem taxation purposes.
 Many of these appraisal districts have called upon the Legislature to pass sales-price disclosure to enable districts to adequately appraise real property.

-In 2006, Gov. Perry created the Texas Task Force on Appraisal Reform (TTFAR), and the final report stated, “Most appraisal districts do not have the internal capacity to analyze complex financial or commercial transactions.”
+In 2006, Gov. Perry created the Texas Task Force on Appraisal Reform, and the final report stated, “Most appraisal districts do not have the internal capacity to analyze complex financial or commercial transactions.”

 During the 81st Texas Legislature in 2009, lawmakers passed comprehensive appraisal reform in the form of numerous bills aimed at reforming the process.
 Specifically, the Legislature passed HB 8, which enacted a Methods and Procedures Audit on all 253 appraisal district in Texas.
 The comptroller’s office was tasked with implementing the bill and has completed the audits.